I often hear the need for employers to get their teams aligned.

 what we do, how we do it, when we do it, why we do it, whom we do it with, or if we do it at all.

 I am reminded of Brené Brown’s question in her latest series based on her book Atlas of the Heart: Do you believe human beings are thinking machines that sometimes feel?
-Or feeling machine that sometimes think?
+Or a feeling machine that sometimes thinks?

 Let’s take a second and recognize that we are feeling machines who sometimes think.
-Our emotions present the energy which moves us.
-Depending on our emotions we will either move toward something or away from something.
+Our emotions present the energy that moves us.
+Depending on our emotions, we will either move toward something or away from something.
 Our emotions are either serving us or not serving us.
 Are your emotions serving you?

 Someone who is excited, loyal, bored, or resentful will demonstrate different behaviors during a given meeting.
 Can you see how it could be detrimental to any team?